Mapping cell cortex rheology to tissue rheology, and vice-versa: Mapping cortex (micro-)rheology to tissue (macro-)rheology

-Somewhat surprisingly, the monolayer compression modulus $\Ktis$ depends on the shear modulus of lateral facets $\gl$.
-That reflects the fact that elongating the monolayer in an isotropic manner causes cells to flatten, hence lateral facets are elongated horizontally and contract vertically.
+The monolayer compression modulus $\Ktis$ depends obviously on the compression modulus $\kh$ of the horizontal (in-plane) facets.
+Somewhat surprisingly, it also depends on the shear modulus of lateral facets, $\gl$.
+That reflects the fact that elongating the monolayer in an isotropic manner causes cells to flatten, hence lateral facets are elongated horizontally and shrink vertically,

+see Fig.~\ref{fig:def:modes} in Appendix~\ref{sec:affinity}.
+In fact, even the lateral facet \textit{surface area} is then required to change due to the constant volume assumption, expressed by Eq.~\eqref{eq:cell:volume}.
+That explains that the monolayer compression modulus $K$ also depends on the lateral facet compression modulus $\kl$.
+As a result, in the limit of incompressible horizontal or lateral cortices ($\kh\rightarrow\infty$, $\kl\rightarrow\infty$, which is probably not realistic~\cite{Mokbel2020}), the monolayer would become incompressible ($\Ktis\rightarrow\infty$, $\nutis\rightarrow 1$).

 As stated above (see Eqs.~(\ref{eq:def:Psi},\ref{eq:aspect:ratio:sol:soh})), the cell aspect ratio reflects the ratio $\Psi$ of the spontaneous tensions of horizontal and lateral facets.
 Remarkably, while $\Ktis$ is dominated by the moduli of lateral facets for large values of $\Psi$ (columnar cells) and by the moduli of horizontal facets for small values of $\Psi$ (flat cells), by contrast $\Gtis$ is dominated by the moduli of horizontal facets for both monolayers made of very columnar and very flat cells ; only for monolayers made of cuboidal cells does $\Gtis$ depend substantially on the moduli of lateral facets.